inspr/core-legacy/docs/multibrokers.md

 }
 ```

-To receive information from these brokers the Load Balancer  serves a `readMessageHandler` which is posted to by the broker specific sidecars, when these receive a message from the broker itself.
-The read handler then parses from the request the *Channel* targeted by that operation, verifying if this *Channel* is in fact part of the *Node*'s *Boundaries*, if it is it then **deserializes** the message received, from *Avro* to *Json* and sends it to the *Node*'s client.
+To receive information from these brokers the Load Balancer  serves a `readMessageHandler`, which is posted to by the broker specific sidecars when these receive a message from the broker itself.
+The read handler then parses from the request the *Channel* targeted by that operation, verifying if this *Channel* is in fact part of the *Node*'s *Boundaries*, if it is it then **deserializes** the message received, from *Avro* to *JSON*, and sends it to the *Node*'s client.

 `readMessageHandler`: